top of page

 528 pp., 6 x 9 in, 21 color illus., 31 b&w illus

-Endorsements for Strange Attractor
+Praise for Strange Attractor

 “A rich and resonant portrayal of the man and his mind.”

-— From the foreword by Erik Davis, author of Blotter: The Untold Story of an Acid Medium
+— From the foreword by Erik Davis.

-— Dennis J. McKenna, president of the McKenna Academy of Natural Philosophy
+Dennis J. McKenna, president of the McKenna Academy of Natural Philosophy

 “While Graham St John is our best contemporary historian of psychedelic culture, Terence McKenna was undoubtedly its most famous public intellectual.
 This biography is wonderful in the literal sense—a big book filled with wonders that keeps a perfect balance between historical accuracy and sympathetic engagement with the high priest of weirdness in the internet age.”

-— Wouter J. Hanegraaff, Professor of History of Hermetic Philosophy at the University of Amsterdam
+Wouter J. Hanegraaff, Professor of History of Hermetic Philosophy at the University of Amsterdam

 "Terence McKenna was fond of quoting J. B. S. Haldane: 'The universe is not only stranger than we suppose, it is stranger than we can suppose.'
 This enrapturing book about the life and ideas that made McKenna a hero of 1990s psychedelic cyberculture is composed of the ideas and lived experience of McKenna and those who shared space and time with him.
 It’s stranger than you can suppose and it must be read to be experienced.
 It’s psychoactive in all the best ways.
 You don’t know McKenna until you’ve read Strange Attractor."

-— R. U. Sirius, co-founder of Mondo 2000.
+R. U. Sirius, co-founder of Mondo 2000.

 “When Terence passed in 2000 we all thought that Humpty Dumpty had fallen and lay shattered everywhere.
 With painstaking diligence, St John has put him back together again for the benefit of generations to come.”